 Earthly gems were not the only ones to catch his eye, however.
-For a mind with such limitless curiosity as Norm Herrett's, astronomy’s infinite vistas attracted his attentions like a magnet.
-In 1955, after seeing an article in a popular science magazine describing how to polish a telescope mirror, Herrett set about making his first telescope.
-In one of his characteristic bursts of creative energy, Norman began grinding his telescope’s 6" mirror.
+For a mind with such limitless curiosity as Norm Herrett's, astronomy's infinite vistas attracted his attentions like a magnet.
+In 1955, after seeing an article in a popular science magazine describing how to grind and polish a telescope mirror, Herrett set about making his first telescope.
+In one of his characteristic bursts of creative energy, Norman began grinding his telescope's 6" mirror.
 Although he achieved satisfactory results, the experience convinced him that figuring mirrors was work best left for experts.
-This isn’t surprising when you consider that once he decided to do something, he would often work unceasingly for 20 to 30 hours without rest until it was completed.
-Polishing a mirror typically takes much longer than this.
-Although he later built and sold many more telescopes, he never polished another mirror.
+This isn't surprising when you consider that once he decided to do something, he would often work unceasingly for twenty or thirty hours without rest until it was completed.
+Grinding and polishing a mirror typically takes much longer than this.
+Although he later built and sold many more telescopes, he never made another mirror.
 Instead he purchased optics, and used his mechanical ability to build unique instruments in which to install them.
 Some of his early telescopes' tubes were made from irrigation pipe, readily available in the agricultural Magic Valley.

 Frustrated with the limitations that the curtains placed on his ability to see objects nearer the horizon, Herrett set about building an observatory.
 It would be placed one story above the ground, so that the nearby lights would be below the horizontal.
 It would also provide protection for his telescopes from the weather when not observing.